Xoriun/Notes-Creator/README.md

 Since this option is far more complicated to perfectly combine with LiveSplit, there will most likely be no further development here but I don't plan to completely remove it.

 ## Actions:
-To perform an action when clicking on a cell, use the following syntax:\
-&emsp;&emsp;cell_content>>action_command:action_parameter#action_command:action_parameter\
-and so on.
-This action will only be performed when not in Edit Mode.\
+Within the CellEditDialog can assign actions to a cell which then get executed when clicking on them while speedrunning mode is active.
 Currently the following commands are supported:\
-&emsp;&emsp;- text_to_clipboard: writes the action_parameter as String to the System clipboard.
+ - text_to_clipboard: writes the action_parameter as String to the System clipboard.
-\&emsp;&emsp;- file_to_clipboard: writes the content of a file located at the action_parameter as String to the System clipboard.\
+ - file_to_clipboard: writes the content of a file located at the action_parameter as String to the System clipboard. !!
+Be aware that the file location will be visible in plain text when exporting. !!

 Feel free to suggest new actions!!

 ## TODO
 For each row, you can add TODO-Tasks by clicking on the '+' button on the right.\
-They are meant for when you are doing an attempt and realize you have to change something, so you can note it down quickly and adapt your notes/strategy later.\
+They are meant for when you are currently in a speedrun and realize you have to change something, so you can note it down quickly and adapt your notes/strategy later.\
 Non-empty TODO-Task are highlighted while in Edit-Mode.

 ## Example